Key US allies warn Trump on Jerusalem announcement

 "Any announcement prior to a final settlement would have a detrimental impact on the peace process and would heighten tensions in the region," Prince Khalid bin Salman, the Kingdom of Saudi Arabia's ambassador to the US, said in a statement to CNN.

-In a phone call with Trump on Monday, French President Emmanuel Macron expressed similar concerns, according to a readout provided by the French Foreign Ministry.
+In a phone call with Trump on Monday, French President Emmanuel Macron expressed similar thoughts, according to a readout provided by the French Foreign Ministry.

-The French President expressed his concern about the possibility that the United States might unilaterally recognize Jerusalem as the capital of Israel, according to the statement.
+The French President shared his concern about the possibility that the United States might unilaterally recognize Jerusalem as the capital of Israel, according to the statement.

 Macron reaffirmed the standard international position that the status of Jerusalem should be resolved through peace negotiations between Israelis and Palestinians, "and particularly those relating to the establishment of two states, Israel and Palestine, living side by side in peace and security with Jerusalem as their capital," the statement said.